Salle des pas perdus, 2023

-It is a sound piece and performance recorded at the Berlin-Karlshorst Museum.
-The institution is located at the historical venue of the unconditional surrender of the German armed forces (Wehrmacht) on 8/9 May 1945.
+It is a sound piece and performance recorded at the Berlin-Karlshorst Museum, which is located at the historical venue of the unconditional surrender of the German armed forces (Wehrmacht) on 8/9 May 1945.

-I created this piece along with Jeremy Knowles.
-I recorded Jeremy's footsteps in the room where Nazi Germany, the Soviet Union, the United States, the United Kingdom and France signed the German Instrument of Surrender.
+I recorded the footsteps of a Berlin-based artist, Jeremy Knowles, in the room where Nazi Germany, the Soviet Union, the United States, the United Kingdom and France signed the German Instrument of Surrender.
 This document, also known as 'Unconditional Capitulation of the Wehrmacht,' put an end to World War II in Europe.

 © SLUB / Deutsche Fotothek / Tjomin, Viktor